gbmhunter/blog/content/pcb-design/how-to-calculate-maximum-track-current/index.md

 There are two dominant standards in use when it comes to calculating track current.

-**One stroke of luck is that IPC-2221A seems to, if anything, under-estimate the current-carrying ability of a track rather than over-estimate.** This is why it can (and is!) still used with success, even with today's multilayer PCBs with complex geometery.
+**One stroke of luck is that IPC-2221A seems to, if anything, under-estimate the current-carrying ability of a track rather than over-estimate.** This is why it can (and is!) still used with success, even with today's multilayer PCBs with complex geometry.

 ## IPC-2221A